John-ye666/PhD-Course-/README.md

-# PhD-Course
+# Coursework

-This file is potentially used for my future PhD courses, like homework, lecture notes etc.
+This file is used for my PhD in Economics related homework and exams at Fordham University.
+All the errors are my own.